go-on/queue/README.md

 a lot of times.
 This is especially annoying if you want to handle all errors the same way (e.g. return the first error).

-`queue` provides a way to call functions in a queue and collecting the errors via a predefined or custom error handler.
+`queue` provides a way to call functions in a queue while collecting the errors via a predefined or custom error handler.
 The predefined handler returns on the first error and custom error handlers might be used to catch/handle some/all kinds of errors while keeping the queue running.

 Examples
 --------